-Michigan Senate Bill 663: Michigan cracks down on fake emotional support pets
+Michigan Senate Bill 663: Michigan cracks down on fake emotional support animals

-On November 28, 2017, Senator Peter MacGregor introduced Senate Bill 663, which would criminalize a fake request for an emotional support pet or service animal.
-Requests for emotional support pets and service animals continue to increase under the Federal Fair Housing Act and the Michigan Persons with Disabilities Civil Rights Act, MCL 37.1101 et seq.
-While a legitimate request for an emotional support pet or service animal may require a reasonable accommodation, stronger penalties are needed to prevent a fake request that is merely intended to avoid the plain language of condominium bylaws or restrictive covenants in Michigan.
+On November 28, 2017, Senator Peter MacGregor introduced Senate Bill 663, which would criminalize a fake request for an emotional support animal or service animal.
+Requests for emotional support animals and service animals continue to increase under the Federal Fair Housing Act and the Michigan Persons with Disabilities Civil Rights Act, MCL 37.1101 et seq.
+While a legitimate request for an emotional support animal or service animal may require a reasonable accommodation, stronger penalties are needed to prevent a fake request that is merely intended to avoid the plain language of condominium bylaws or restrictive covenants in Michigan.

 Senate Bill 663 would amend the Michigan Collars, Harnesses, and Leashes on Dogs in Public Places Act, MCL 752.61 et seq., which would now provide as follows: